Nicolas DiLorenzo, UF/IFAS State Beef Specialist

-Download the “UF Hay Balancer” file.
+Download the “UF Hay Balancer ” file using the link below.
 This is a Microsoft Excel file you can save on your computer and customize it to fit your operation:

 Enable the use of macros clicking on the “Enable Content” button in the yellow ribbon on top of the file (see image below).

 Instruction for use are quite simple: you can only change the information in the orange cells.
 Nothing else, other than orange cells, or the drop-down menus can be modified in this file.

 At the “Home screen” tab, enter all your inputs.
 For example: average cow weight, whether she is lactating or not, type of hay to use, and more importantly, a current hay analysis.
 See image below for information on where to enter that information.